Accenture/mercury-python/README.md

 ## making an asynchronous call

-Unlike RPC, you can make a "drop-n-forget" asynchronous request to a service like this:
+You can make a "drop-n-forget" asynchronous request to a service like this:

 ```
 #